FREQUENTLY ASKED QUESTIONS

 Yes.
 The Consumer Product Safety Commission requires that metal-casing reloadable model rocket motors be sold only to persons age 18 or older, but there are no regulations prohibiting a younger person from assembling and flying a reloadable model rocket motor that was purchased by someone else such as the team's adult advisor.
 There are additional restrictions on the use of reloadable motors in California based on state law there, and some teams may be unable to meet the conditions imposed by California for using them.

-I want to use an electronically-actuated ejection charge system in the upper stage of my rocket, using loose black powder or Pyrodex powder in a small igniter-fired container to blow out the parachute.
+I want to use an electronically-actuated ejection charge system in my rocket, using loose black powder or Pyrodex powder in a small igniter-fired container to blow out the parachute.
 Is this permitted?

 Can the rocket be launched from a rail?